Links

 In the previous sections we have shown how to create parametric SVG drawings that can reconfigure themselves based on IoT parameters.
 In this section we will show how to create interactive drawings that can reconfigure themselves based on user input by defining links in the drawing.
+When clicking on a link, the URL with the original parameters is replaced with the URL that has the new parameters.
+A visual feedback in the drawing is obtained by changing the color of the elements in the drawing depending on the parameters that are provided to the script via the URL.

 This example shows how to create a seat selector that updates itself after the user clicks on a seat.
 The state of the seat selector is stored in a variable called 'occupied'.
 This variable is a string of comma separated seat numbers.
 The seat numbers consist of a row number and a seat number (A-F).
 The seats are generated by two loops.
 Inside the loop the seat number (e.g. "3A") is generated.
 If the seat number is included in the variable 'occupied' the background color is changed to 'grey'.
-Otherwise the background color is changed to 'light green'.
+Otherwise, the background color is changed to 'light green'.
 If the seat number is not included in the variable 'occupied' a link is created that represents the new state of the variable 'occupied'.
 This is done by adding the seat number to the string 'occupied'.

 link("'" + occupied + "', '" + label + "'")

 This example shows how to create an irrigation diagram that can be reconfigured based on user input.
-The state of the diagram is stored in the variable state.
+The state of the diagram is stored in the JavaScript object state.
 This is an object with fields for the value of the pump and three valves.
 In this example, the values 0 and 1 mean off or on for the pump and closed and open for the valves.
 Depending on the state of the pump, the line color to the three valves are blue or black.
 A link statement is used specify the new state of the user clicks on the part called Pump.
 In this example we use the JavaScript spread operator, which sets the new value of state by copying all fields from the current value using the ... operator.
 A ternary statement is used to toggle the value of the pump depending on the current value.

 {